Here are, in no particular order, a few of my research interests and some projects I have enjoyed working on.

 We want to be able to computationally design a phenotype - a desired pattern - and have the software output the corresponding DNA code (genotype).
 This DNA will then reproduce the same growth process and the corresponding patterns when inserted into a living cell.

-I have developed a specialized agent-based simulation engine, a logic-gate based virtual gene regulatory network and a machine learning framework that heavily relies on evolutionary algorithms.
+I developed a specialized agent-based simulation engine, a logic-gate based virtual gene regulatory network and a machine learning framework that heavily relies on evolutionary algorithms.
 The machine learning part is particularly fascinating, as it applies to both the calibration of the simulation (trying to reduce the reality gap) and the inverse problem (finding the correct genotype for a desired phenotype).

 • Viva in Silico: A position-based dynamics model for microcolony morphology simulation.